coding-geek21/classDeck/.github/pull_request_template.md

     Explain the details for making this change.
 What existing problem does the pull request solve?

-    Please link related issues on creating a PR
+    Please link related issues on creating a pull request
 ## Template

     Bug Description: Clearly and concisely describe the problem